Fenway Park: Foul poles

-Pesky's Pole is the name for the pole on the right field foul line, which stands 302 ft from home plate, the shortest outfield distance (left or right field) in Major League Baseball.
+Pesky's Pole (or the Pesky Pole) is the name for the pole on the right field foul line, which stands 302 ft from home plate, the shortest outfield distance (left or right field) in Major League Baseball.
 Like the measurement of the left-field line at Fenway Park, this has been disputed.
-Aerial shots show it to be noticeably shorter than the (actual) 302 foot line in right field, and Pesky has been quoted as estimating it to be "around 295 feet".
+Aerial shots show it to be noticeably shorter than the (actual) 302-foot line in right field, and Pesky has been quoted as estimating it to be "around 295 feet".
 There is no distance posted on the wall.

 Despite the short wall, home runs in this area are relatively rare, as the fence curves away from the foul pole sharply.
-The pole was named after Johnny Pesky, a light-hitting shortstop and long-time coach for the Red Sox, who hit some of his six home runs at Fenway Park around the pole but never off the pole.
+The pole was named after Johnny Pesky, a non-power-hitting shortstop and long-time coach for the Red Sox, who hit some of his six home runs at Fenway Park around the pole but never off the pole.
 Pesky (playing 1942 to 1952, except for 1943 to 1945) was a contact hitter who hit just 17 home runs in his career (6 at Fenway Park).
 It's not known how many of these six actually landed near the pole.
-The Red Sox give credit to pitcher and Sox broadcaster Mel Parnell for coining the name.
+The Red Sox give credit to pitcher (and later, Sox broadcaster) Mel Parnell for coining the name.
 The most notable for Pesky is a two-run homer in the eighth inning of the 1946 Opening Day game to win the game.
 According to Pesky, Mel Parnell named the pole after Pesky won a game for Parnell in 1948 with a home run down the short right field line, just around the pole.
 However, Pesky hit just one home run in a game pitched by Parnell, a two-run shot in the first inning of a game against Detroit played on June 11, 1950.
 The game was eventually won by the visiting Tigers in the 14th inning on a three-run shot by Tigers right fielder Vic Wertz and Parnell earned a no-decision that day.